jmccrae/yuzu/scala/README.md

 N-Triple file, preferrably the output of a `rapper -o ntriples` command
 * `DISPLAY_NAME`: The human-readable name of your dataset

-After this it is necessary to create the database by using the `run` target of SBT, e.g.,
+After changing these variables it is necessary to create the database by using the `run` target of SBT, e.g.,

     sbt run